Ednisson/take-home-quiz-frontend/README.md

 # and click Install Node.js button

-# 1. Clone the repository
+# 1. open cmd and choose the folder path you want to clone the repository and type this

 git clone https://github.com/Ednisson/take-home-quiz-frontend.git

-# 2. open cmd navigate to the project folder path
+# 2. navigate to the project folder path

 cd take-home-quiz-frontend